Americans with Disabilities Act of 1990: Final passage

 Senator Tom Harkin (D-IA) authored what became the final bill and was its chief sponsor in the Senate.
 Harkin delivered part of his introduction speech in sign language, saying it was so his deaf brother could understand.

-George H. W. Bush, on signing the measure on July 26, 1990, said:
+President George H. W. Bush, on signing the measure on July 26, 1990, said:

 ADA Amendments Act, 2008

 The ADA defines a covered disability as a physical or mental impairment that substantially limits one or more major life activities, a history of having such an impairment, or being regarded as having such an impairment.
 The Equal Employment Opportunity Commission (EEOC) was charged with interpreting the 1990 law with regard to discrimination in employment.
 The EEOC developed regulations limiting an individual's impairment to one that "severely or significantly restricts" a major life activity.
 The ADAAA directed the EEOC to amend its regulations and replace "severely or significantly" with "substantially limits", a more lenient standard.

 On September 25, 2008, President George W. Bush signed the ADA Amendments Act of 2008 (ADAAA) into law.
 The amendment broadened the definition of "disability", thereby extending the ADA's protections to a greater number of people.
-The ADAAA also added to the ADA examples of "major life activities" including, but not limited to, "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working" as well as the operation of several specified major bodily functions.
+The ADAAA also added to the ADA examples of "major life activities" including, but not limited to, "caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working" as well as the operation of several specified "major bodily functions".
 The act overturned a 1999 US Supreme Court case that held that an employee was not disabled if the impairment could be corrected by mitigating measures; it specifically provides that such impairment must be determined without considering such ameliorative measures.
-It also overturned the court restriction that an impairment that substantially limits one major life activity must also limit others to be considered a disability.
+It also overturned the court's finding that an impairment that substantially limits one major life activity must also limit others to be considered a disability.

 In 2008, the United States House Committee on Education and Labor stated that the amendment "makes it absolutely clear that the ADA is intended to provide broad coverage to protect anyone who faces discrimination on the basis of disability."
 Thus the ADAAA led to broader coverage of impaired employees.

 Web Content Accessibility Guidelines, 2019

 In October 2019, the Supreme Court declined to resolve a circuit split as to whether websites are covered by the ADA.
-The Court turned down an appeal from Domino's Pizza and let stand a U.S. 9th Circuit Court of Appeals ruling which held that the Americans With Disabilities Act protects access not just to brick-and-mortar public accommodations, but also to the websites and apps of those businesses.
+The Court turned down an appeal from Domino's Pizza and let stand a U.S. 9th Circuit Court of Appeals ruling which held that the Americans with Disabilities Act protects access not just to brick-and-mortar public accommodations, but also to the websites and apps of those businesses.